momoroowala/classic_CV/README.md

 - distance_threshold for different tolerances (if a plane has some textures that you want to include in the segmentation/detection)
 - inlier_ratio for a more harsh/lenient RANSAC algorithm
 ### Webcam Calibration using Checkerboards
-Automatically calibrate webcam using an 8x5 checkerboard (may require 9x6 if webcam is not capturing the correct corners).
+Automatically calibrate webcam using an 8x5 checkerboard (Requires 9x6 checkerboard linked here).[Checkerboard-A3-45mm-8x5.pdf](https://github.com/user-attachments/files/15743410/Checkerboard-A3-45mm-8x5.pdf)

 Simply run the code, hold a checkerboard on phone or printed in front of the webcam.